ViralSeq/viral_seq/README.md

 ## Code of Conduct

-Everyone interacting in the ViralSeq project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ViralSeq/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the viral_seq project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/viral_seq/blob/master/CODE_OF_CONDUCT.md).